martsklav/steam-account-generator/README.md

 `sudo pm2 start index.js` and do `sudo pm2 logs` to see the logs

-(Please use `sudo pm2 attach 0` if you are going to use any of the options that require user input, such as phone number verification.)
+(Please use `sudo pm2 attach 0` instead of `sudo pm2 logs` if you are going to use any of the options that require user input, such as phone number verification.)

 accounts will be stored in accounts.cg.json